Mingrui-Yu/Mingrui-Yu.github.io/_pages/about.md

   - /about.html
 ---

 I am Mingrui YU, a robotics learner.
-I'm now pursuing the Ph.D. degree at the Department of Automation, Tsinghua University, under the supervision of [Prof. Xiang Li](https://sites.google.com/view/homepageoflixiang/home).
+I'm now pursuing the Ph.D. degree in the [Intelligent Manipulation Lab](https://thu-irml.com), Department of Automation, Tsinghua University, under the supervision of [Prof. Xiang Li](https://sites.google.com/view/homepageoflixiang/home).
 From 10/2023 to 03/2024, I was a visiting student at the [MSC Lab](https://msc.berkeley.edu/) in UC Berkeley, under the supervision of [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/).

 I'm interested in machine learning, planning, and control with their applications to robotic dexterous manipulation of various objects, including in-hand manipulation and deformable object manipulation.